shuijian7/IOS-Local-Restaurant/README.md

 <img src="picture/WechatIMG12.jpeg" width = "200" />

 * Support live communication among people who wish to rate the restaurant.

-Backend database is Firebase
+* each comment has privacy key which only user himself can visit.

+* Support edit function to revise the posted comment